mitodl/ol-django/README.md

 Versioning uses a date-based versioning scheme with incremental builds on the same day.
 Version tags follow `{package-name}/v{version}`
 To perform a release, run:
-- `pants ol-project release create --app APPNAME --push`:
+- `rye run build release create --app APPNAME --push`:
   - `APPNAME`: the name of an application directory

 ### Navigating this repository